ajewolejude/KotlinMVPCalculator/README.md

 ## MVP Kotlin Calculator

-The primary goal of this project was to create an android calculator app using kotlin.
+This project is an android calculator app using kotlin programming language.
 It was implemented using a MVP + ViewModel architecture which includes a ViewModel object.

 ## APP Link